context-hub/docs/docs/index.md

 2. Targets specific files through pattern matching, content search, size, or date filters
 3. Applies optional modifiers (like extracting PHP signatures without implementation details)
 4. Organizes content into well-structured markdown documents
+5. Provides pre-defined prompts for common tasks that can be imported, shared, and reused
-5. Saves context files ready to be shared with LLMs
+6. Saves context files ready to be shared with LLMs
-6. Optionally serves context through an MCP server, allowing AI assistants like Claude to directly access project information
+7. Optionally serves context through an MCP server, allowing AI assistants like Claude to directly access project information